nuclearcat/cedarkey/README.md

 # Secure SSH Key Storage

-This project is mostly intended to protect from "software" (trojans, etc.) extraction of key and to provide more reliable method of storing keys than just keeping it on disk storage.
+This project is mostly intended to protect from "software" (trojans, etc.) extraction of ssh key and to provide more reliable method of storing keys than just keeping them on disk storage.
 It might be not be as protected as smartcard against all physical attacks, however in some cases, it is more protected as it's transparent and wont have hidden backdoors like smartcards (e.g., [CVE-2017-15361](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-15361)) and uses very simple protocol to reduce probability of software exploits using "corner cases" of protocol, such as, for example ASN.1 prone to have overflows and leaks ([MITKRB5-SA-2009-002](https://web.mit.edu/kerberos/advisories/MITKRB5-SA-2009-002.txt), [MS04-007](https://docs.microsoft.com/en-us/security-updates/SecurityBulletins/2004/ms04-007), [CAN-2003-0545](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2003-0545) and much more), due implementation complexity.

 The most important feature is the smallest possible size of the firmware.